Smart cropping for responsive images

 A major challenge adapting images is how to crop them preserving the content and the aesthetics of such images.

 Abraia's content-aware cropping technology is built on perception models to automatically detect the region of interest in every image.
-Then, using the most salient parts of the image, aesthetics is used to select the best crop balancing content and aesthetics.
+Then, based on the most salient parts of the image, aesthetics is used to select the best crop.
 Finally, the selected crop is resized to fit the size of your site's layout without losing focus on important content.

 Heatmap generated with Abraia's saliency model